wasdswag/MagicBox/README.md

 # MagicBox
-My retro-game console rig based on Retropie / RPi 4 with NFC hat based cartridge imitation system and expired Moscow subway passcards
+My retro-game console rig based on Retropie / RPi 4 and NFC module for a cartridges imitation with used Moscow metro passcards

 Full list of components:
 - Raspberry Pi 4 / 4gb